atlantis-9/uLayout/README.md

 Same as `Layout` sizing, see above.

 ## Installation
-uLayout can be installed from the a `.unitypackage` file.
+uLayout can be installed from a `.unitypackage` file.
 Download the latest release from the Releases tab.

 ---